What happened on the Qantas flight to nowhere

 "It was like a once in a lifetime opportunity," she tells CNN Travel.

-Qantas flight QF787 departed from Sydney on Saturday October 10, flying over the Australian metropolis before taking in sites from Bryon Bay and the Gold Coast to the Great Barrier Reef and Uluru.
+Qantas flight QF787 departed from Sydney on Saturday October 10, flying over the Australian metropolis before taking in sites from Byron Bay and the Gold Coast to the Great Barrier Reef and Uluru.
 It then completed the journey by arriving at exactly the same place it took off from.

 The flight was organized by the Australian carrier to generate revenue and accommodate travel-starved fliers, after much of its fleet was grounded amid cancellations of international flights due to the pandemic.